 - User Interface Design.
 Mining and organizing all this Big Data is futile if it can’t be presented to consumers in a way that’s simple and attractive enough to generate a profit.
 That means employees with advanced UID skills will become increasingly valuable.

 - Digital Marketing Analytics.
 The commercial universe is metric-driven now and that’s not going away.
-Unfortunately for some businesses — some of whom could deliver sparkling products to millions — this universe is also bloated with competition and buried links.
+Unfortunately for some businesses, this universe is also bloated with competition and buried links.
 Candidates with high end digital analytic skills can deliver your marketing message to the right consumers, so scoop them up as quickly as you can.

 Sighting hard skills in potential employees is a fairly straightforward process.
-Candidates either possess these skills or they don’t.
+Depending on your industry, these hard skills will vary, but candidates will either possess the skills you need or they don’t.
 You can start assessing a candidate’s hard skills by looking for applicable certifications, training, and experience.
 It’s also important to involve the right management team members in the interview and selection process.
-In house managers who possess advanced knowledge of the relevant skills are in the best position to review a candidate’s portfolio, speak with their references, and pose the right questions during the interview process.
+In-house managers who possess advanced knowledge of the relevant skills are in the best position to review a candidate’s portfolio, speak with their references, and pose the right questions during the interview process.

 The Soft Skills You Should Be Looking For

-There was a time when you could refer vaguely to a set of attributes called ‘soft skills’ and people would know you were talking about someone who ‘communicated well’ or ‘worked well with others.’
-Unfortunately, those days are gone.
-Soft skills have become so crucial to a company’s success that you have to be much more specific about which ‘soft skills’ you mean.
+There was a time when you could refer to a set of attributes called ‘soft skills’ and people would know you were talking about someone who ‘communicated well’ or ‘worked well with others.’
+Soft skills have become so crucial to a company’s success that you have to be much more specific about which ‘soft skills’ you mean today.

 There are literally hundreds of soft skills a candidate might possess, but a few stand out as the most fundamental.
 Among these few are collaborative skills, the ability and willingness to delegate efficiently, and emotional intelligence.
-As you’ve probably noticed, these three skills are intimately related — each one of them is interdependent on the others and the attributes most likely to foster creativity, innovation, and meaningful teamwork.
+These three skills are intimately related.
+Each one of them is interdependent on the others and they are the attributes most likely to foster creativity, innovation, and meaningful teamwork.